rickythewriter/sunco-shoes/README.md

 ## Compromises

+### Omission of Mobile Home Page Horizontal Scroll Buttons

+Although this was on the wireframe, I had determined that the trade-off of building a special component to scroll, when swiping is both instinctive and simpler to implement, was not worth my time investment.

 ### Lengthy Fetch Hooks on Mount

 Due to the time constraint, and the use of a mock server in place of a back-end framework, I could not query relational data idiomatically, such as with an ORM, and had also decided against using Redux to manage API calls.
 Instead, I fetched the necessary data within the relevant components' useEffect hooks.